Kim Kardashian And Sharon Osbourne Address Misquoting Debacle, Details About Cost To Protect Kimye’s Baby

 — BuzzFeed (@BuzzFeed) September 9, 2017

-Security has likely been stepped up for the couple and it’s been reported that their own surrogate, who is carrying the couple’s third child has round-the-clock security, as well.
+Security has likely been stepped up for the couple, and it’s been reported that their own surrogate — who is carrying the couple’s third child — has round-the-clock security as well.
 The price tag to keep their new baby and surrogate safe is certainly a hefty one.
-The Daily Mail relays that Kim Kardashian and Kanye West are paying $2 million to security.
+The Daily Mail reports that Kim Kardashian and Kanye West are paying $2 million for security.

 The baby @KimKardashian‘s surrogate is carrying may be famous already, but that doesn’t mean she needs to be. https://t.co/sL71GMZJIy